onlyafly/number-headings-obsidian/README.md

 ## Version History

+### 1.7.0 (August 18, 2021)

+* Added support for custom separators between the heading numbering and the heading text.

 ### 1.6.1 (August 15, 2021)

 * Improved how headings are inserted, so that the undo history is not polluted with too many irrelevant changes.